Magnolia pterocarpa

 Magnolia pterocarpa is a species of tree in the Magnoliaceae family that grows in South Asia.

 Description

 The trees are evergreen.
 The young branchlets are pubescent.
 The leaves are petiolate, petiole 2–5 cm long, lamina obovate-oblong, obtuse or subacute at the apex, attenuated at the base, coriaceous, glabrous and shiny above, rusty tomentose beneath when young.
 Its flowers are white, fragrant with 9 Tepals.
 The outer 3 are sepaloid, green outside, greenish-white inside, while the inner 6 are petaloid.
 Stamens are numerous, and the filaments are short.
 Gynoecium ovoid.
 The fruiting receptacles are ellipsoid, c.
 15 × 7 cm, ripe carpels oblong, beaked, and feathery.
 It has 2 orange seeds.
 Flowering and fruiting happen from April–November.

 Distribution and habitat

-Tropical and subtropical forests.
-It is found in Bangladesh, India, and Nepal.
+It ranges from Uttarakhand in the western Himalayas through Nepal and Sikkim in the central Himalayas to Assam and Bangladesh.
+It is native to frost-free montane subtropical and lowland tropical forests in the Himalayas.